 Restructuring Costs.
-Restructuring costs consist primarily of personnel costs, such as employee severance payments, benefits and certain facilitation costs, associated with our workforce reductions, which are described in Note 7 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. Restructuring costs also include stock-based compensation expense related to vesting of stock-based awards of the impacted employees.
+Restructuring costs consist primarily of personnel costs, such as employee severance payments, benefits and certain facilitation costs, associated with our workforce reductions.
+Restructuring costs also include stock-based compensation expense related to vesting of stock-based awards of the impacted employees.

 Impairment of Long-Lived Assets.
-Impairment of long-lived assets consists primarily of impairment charges allocated to the carrying amount of certain operating right-of-use assets and the associated leasehold improvements and property and equipment when the carrying amounts exceed their respective fair values.
+Impairment of long-lived assets consists of impairment of intangible assets and certain operating right-of-use assets and the associated leasehold improvements and property and equipment when the carrying amounts exceed their respective fair values.

-Other Income (Expenses), Net
+Other Expenses, Net

-Our other income (expenses), net consist primarily of our share of losses from our equity method investment; impairment charges and gains and losses related to our strategic investments and marketable securities; and debt-related costs.
+Our other expenses, net consist primarily of our share of losses from our equity method investment, impairment charges and gains and losses related to our strategic investments and marketable securities, including interest income; and debt-related costs, including interest expense.

-(Provision for) Benefit from Income Taxes
+Provision for Income Taxes

-Our (provision for) benefit from income taxes consists primarily of income taxes and withholding taxes in foreign jurisdictions in which the Company conducts business.
+Our provision for income taxes consists primarily of federal, state and foreign income taxes and withholding taxes in foreign jurisdictions in which the Company conducts business.